Are you ready to differentiate yourself from all the other state-certified appraisers?

 General Candidates must receive credit for the following examinations:

 Those registering for MAI designation education must pass the diagnostic test one time only to be allowed to register for all of the MAI designation courses listed above.
 Note that the test must be submitted 7 days prior to the registration deadline.
 Registration deadlines for these courses are set at 14 days prior to the start date.
+Register for the diagnostic test.

 For more information on the diagnostic test and additional information on MAI designation education, view the FAQ.